-WordPress image hotlinking refers to a way of image theft by including your image URL in their content instead of downloading it then reuploading.
-Consequently, it steals your bandwidth and slows down your site which affects the website performance and causes a ‘Could not load image’ error.
+WordPress image hotlinking refers to a form of image theft when users include your image URL in another site’s content instead of downloading the image and then reuploading it.
+Consequently, hotlinking steals your bandwidth and slows down your site which affects the website’s performance and causes a “Could not load image” error.

 To disable image hotlinking, you need to:

 - Disable the option

 It’s possible for you to stop image hotlinking using the Prevent Direct Access plugin too.
 Not only does the plugin help restrict the direct access to the protected files, but the plugin also prevents image hotlinking without your permission.

 Once you have installed and activated the plugin, head to the general settings page and enable the feature “Prevent Image Hotlinking“ under the “Other Security Options” section.
 That’s it!

 WordPress relies on folder permission settings to define your file visibility.
 When someone accidentally changes the permissions, you may not be able to view the images in the Media Library.
 You can reset the file permissions by:

 - Going to /wp-content/ directory and open the uploads directory